International Criminal Court to probe abuses in Venezuela

 “I ask everybody now, as we move forward to this new stage, to give my office the space to do its work,” he said.
 “I will take a dim view of any efforts to politicize the independent work of my office.”

-While Kahn didn’t outline the scope of the ICC’s investigation, it follows a lengthy preliminary probe started in 2018 at the urging of Canada and five Latin American governments opposed to Maduro that focused on allegations of excessive force, arbitrary detention and torture by security forces during a crackdown on antigovernment protests in 2017.
+While Khan didn’t outline the scope of the ICC’s investigation, it follows a lengthy preliminary probe started in February 2018 — later backed by Canada and five Latin American governments opposed to Maduro — that focused on allegations of excessive force, arbitrary detention and torture by security forces during a crackdown on antigovernment protests in 2017.

 Human rights groups and the U.S.-backed opposition immediately celebrated the decision.
 Since its creation two decades ago, the ICC has mostly focused on atrocities committed in Africa.